-The BFUG is the executive structure supporting the Bologna Process in-between the Ministerial Conferences.
-It is in place since autumn 1999.
+The BFUG is the executive structure supporting the Bologna Process between the Ministerial Conferences.
+It has been in place since autumn 1999.
 The BFUG is entrusted with preparing the Ministerial Conferences, policy forums and with overseeing the Bologna Process between these, including taking forward matters that do not need to be decided by the Ministers or that have been delegated by the Ministers.
-The BFUG meetings play an important role in overseeing the implementation of the ministerial Communiqués as well as in developing the Bologna Process.
+The BFUG meetings play an important role in overseeing the implementation of the Ministerial Communiqués as well as in developing the European Higher Education Area.

-The BFUG has the possibility to set up Working and Advisory Groups in order to deal with specific topics in more details.
-Such as expressed in the work plan 2015-2018, BFUG and consultative members have been invited to express their interest in participating in one or more Working Groups (WGs) or Advisory Groups (AGs) and as Co-chair by completing a declaration of participation, provided by the Secretariat.
-All WGs/AGs are open to participation from BFUG members, experts nominated by national authorities, consultative members and international experts proposed by the group.
-Composition should reflect the diversity of the EHEA.
+The BFUG has the possibility to set up Working and Advisory Groups in order to deal with specific topics in more detail.
+It may also decide to establish task forces, ad-hoc groups or other structures to fulfil its tasks and reach the goals set out in the Ministerial Communiqué.

+The BFUG members are invited to express their interest in participating in one or more Working Groups (WGs), Advisory Groups (AGs) or any other sub-structures by submitting a declaration of interest, provided by the Secretariat.
+All WGs/AGs foresee the participation of BFUG members, experts nominated by national authorities and consultative members.
+The groups can invite international experts on specific topics if necessary.
+The groups should be organised in compliance with their Terms of Reference approved by the BFUG, have a reasonable size, and reflect the diversity of the EHEA.

-On the basis of the Yerevan communiqué, the BFUG work plan 2015-2018 has been restructured in three Working Groups (WGs) and four Advisory Groups (for more details, see Annex 2).
-The BFUG decides on the Terms of References of the Working and Advisory Groups and decides which of the recommendations of the Working/Advisory Groups will be proposed to the Ministers.
-If it deems necessary, the BFUG may also provide an opportunity for all members and consultative members to express their views on the recommendations and reports.
+The BFUG Work Plan 2018-2020 is structured on the basis of the Paris Communiqué (for more details, see Annex 2).
+The BFUG decides on the Terms of Reference of the different Working Groups, Advisory Groups, task forces, ad-hoc groups or other structures, and it decides which of their recommendations are to be proposed to the EHEA Ministers.
+The BFUG provides an opportunity for all members and consultative members to express their views on the recommendations and reports.